 Sometimes you feel powerless.

 You feel like you’re a member of the security detail on Star Trek, the crewmembers who are always anonymously getting killed.
-You’re doomed to defeat is written into the script of your life.
+That you’re doomed to defeat is written into the script of your life.

 Sometimes you feel like someone who goes up against Bruce Lee or Jackie Chan in a martial arts movie.
 Figuratively or literally, you feel destined to end up in the pile of arms, legs, torsos, and heads in a heap on the floor.

 Maybe you feel like a henchman of the Joker or Penguin on the old Batman TV show.
 Not only are you getting defeated, but you’re dressed really stupidly to boot.

 You feel like you can’t affect anything, like nothing you do will change anything for the better.
 You’re helpless.
 Impotent.
 A loser.

 On the other hand, maybe you’re female with different cultural images to confront.

 Maybe you feel like the maiden tied to the train tracks as a locomotive bears down upon her.